ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 - `norm_method` is the method used for normalizing the samples.
 Options are `simpleTpm` to covert tag counts to tags per million, `powerLaw` to normalize to a reference power-law distribution, or `none` to keep using the raw tag counts in downstream analyses.
 Case sensitive.
 - `norm_range_min` and `norm_range_max` defines the lower and upper thresold for fitting the power-law distribution and calculate the slope for normalization.
 Only used when `norm_method` is `powerLaw`.
 - `alpha` user specified alpha, the `-1 *` fitted slope in the log-log representation of the power-law distribution.
 If none, the average across samples is calculated and used.
 Considered for `powerLaw` normalization only.
 Note: this value cannot be less than 1.05, if the user provides a lower value the code automatically assumes 1.05.
-- `T_norm` total number of CAGE tags in the reference power-law distribution.
+- `t_norm` total number of CAGE tags in the reference power-law distribution.
 Setting `T = 10^6` results in normalized values that correspond to tags per million.
 Considered for `powerLaw` normalization only.
 - `sample_num_thr` and `ctss_thr` are parameters for filtering low expressed CTSS before clustering. `ctss_thr` specifies the lower threshold above which CTSS are considered, and `sample_num_thr` specifies the number of samples where this threshold should be passed.
 - `distclu_maxDist` specifies the maximum distance for distance-based clustering (distclu).
 - `keepSingletonsAbove` defines the tpm threshold above which even a single CTSS is kept during clustering.